-The standard cohort for each Track-HD centre will be 30 premanifest individuals and 30 control participants.
-Sites will recruit additional participants as necessary to replace withdrawals from the existing TRACK-HD cohort.
+The standard cohort for each Track-HD centre is 30 premanifest individuals and 30 control participants.
+Sites recruited additional participants as necessary at V5 to replace withdrawals from the existing TRACK-HD cohort.

 5.8.2.
 Inclusion criteria

 Written informed consent must be obtained from the participant, who must agree to all the assessments.
 In addition: